ipa-kut/ambs/README.md

 Contains the actual nodelet implementations, which implements classes defined in `ambs_components`
 Contains also launch files to quickly test nodelets.

+## Code Documentation

+See the Doxygen [doc](doc/html/index.html) for detailed descriptions and hierarchy overview.
 ## Linting

 First add roslint to CMakeLists.txt & package.xml of all packages that need to be linted (see `ambs_core` for example)